Shopify/polaris/polaris.shopify.com/content/components/tag/index.md

   - fileName: tag-removable-with-link.tsx
     title: Removable with link
     description: A removable attribute to an object that allows merchants to navigate to a resource.
 ---

-# Tag

-Tags represent a set of interactive, merchant-supplied keywords that help label, organize, and categorize objects.
-Tags can be added or removed from an object by merchants.

----

 ## Best practices